 In conclusion, the problems caused by single-use plastic are serious and require immediate attention to resolve.
 Problems include generation of microplastics that enter ecosystems worldwide.
 Although individuals can certainly change how they purchase and use plastics, it is up to governments and corporations to help create a society where the plastics produced are effectively recycled and used more responsibly.
-In the final analysis, the problems humanity is creating by producing and throwing away growing amounts of non-degradable plastic waste needs to be resolved by our own will and actions.
+In the final analysis, the problems humanity is creating by producing and throwing away growing amounts of non-degradable plastic waste needs to be resolved by each individual's actions.

-(689 words)
+(693 words)